ufosanchez/resume/README.md

 # Arnulfo David Sánchez Peña

 ## ABOUT
-Emerging Web and Mobile Application Developer seeking to acquire the position Web Developer - Summer 2024.
+Emerging Web and Mobile Application Developer seeking to acquire the position Web Developer Intern - Summer 2024.
 An efficient, fast learner communicative, detailed, able to work with others, hard-working, analytical, problem-solving skills and self-motivated student with a passion for learning

 ![alt text](./_README/arnulfo-photo.jpg)